Joshuliu/AppBot/Why AppBot?.md

 # Why AppBot?
 "lol appbot that sounds so noob ecksdee ecksdee xD xD"
 ### AppBot is more powerful than it looks.
 AppBot is a bot made for staff applications.
-Here's why.

 ## AppBot is Built for Discord.
 AppBot is made as a replacement to things like Google Forms.
 Users can get things done faster by applying within Discord instead of going to an external site.
 Staff members reviewing applications won't have to give out their email just to review applications - a role can be set to do the job.
 The bot will send a customizable message if the applier gets accepted/denied.
 He/she can receive a role given by the bot upon being accepted.